Question from Gordon H.: I have a very simple question for you, Rick: Is it legal to sell free software?

 Thanks in advance for your answer as I have come to trust your judgement in such matters.

-Rick’s answer: In a nutshell, the answer is yes Gordon.
+Rick’s answer: The short answer to your question is yes, Gordon.
 It is entirely legal to charge for copies of software that is distributed under the GNU GPL license.
 That is clearly stated in the third paragraph of the “Preamble” section of the GNU GPL license terms.